 - Season: Best from May until October

 Short and steep (ahem, we mean sweet!) perfectly describes this hike.
-Come prepared, both physically, and mentally and you won’t be disappointed by the amazing views at the top.
-From the peaks of the skyline, hardy hikers can see countless mountains spanning the great, Canadian Rockies.
-As an added bonus, the trailhead is near Miette Hotsprings – the hottest natural springs in the Canadian Rockies – offering hikers the perfect place to relax after all that hard work, as long as you’re down before it closes.
+Come prepared – both physically and mentally – and you won’t be disappointed by the stunning views at the top.
+From the peaks of the skyline, hardy hikers can see countless mountains spanning the great Canadian Rockies.
+As a bonus, the trailhead is near Miette Hot Springs – the hottest natural springs in the Canadian Rockies – offering hikers the perfect place to relax after all that hard work, as long as you’re down before it closes.

 Sulpher Skyline at a glance: